magit/emacsql/README.md

     make test

-If the environment variable `PGDATABASE` is present then the unit tests will also be run with PostgreSQL in addition to SQLite.
+If the environment variable `PGDATABASE` is present then the unit tests will also be run with PostgreSQL.
 Also provide `PGHOST`, `PGPORT`, and `PGUSER` if needed.

+If the environment variable `MYSQL_DBNAME` is present then the unit tests will also be run with MySQL in the named database.
+Note that this is not an official MySQL variable, just something made up for Emacsql.

 ### Creating a New Front-end